-For close to two decades, I have represented employees with a wide range of employment law matters including sexual harassment, wrongful termination, workplace discrimination and more.
+For over two decades, I have represented employees with a wide range of employment law matters including sexual harassment, wrongful termination, workplace discrimination and more.

 I take pride in helping people who have been wronged – those who need a voice and a partner to defend or pursue their rights.
 I suffered a stroke at the age of 33.
 I am a survivor, and am here to advocate for you, my clients – regardless of background, race, national origin, religion, gender, sexual orientation or disability.

 Types of Employment Law Cases

 I am licensed to practice Employment Law in Pennsylvania and New Jersey, have appeared before the state and federal courts in the Eastern, Middle and Western Districts of Pennsylvania and the District of New Jersey, and have also argued before the 3rd U.S. Circuit Court of Appeals.

 In the workplace, the rights of far too many employees are violated.
 I handle and litigate a wide range of matters – many of which are contingency fee, which means there are no upfront costs to the client.

 In 1999, I graduated from the University of Pennsylvania.
 After Penn, I attended Villanova Law School where I served as president of the student body.
 In 2002, I received my law degree and was given the honor of being a commencement speaker at my law school graduation ceremony.